The Plain of Jars

 Dinner at the hotel | Vansana Plain of Jars or similar

-Drop by at MAG Visitor Information Centre in Phonsavanh, the center provides in-depth history into the intense bombing campaign, the legacy it left behind as the most densely bombed area per capita on earth, facts on the injuries and deaths UXOs continue to cause, diagrams of how cluster bombs work, and even a few diffused shells, the highlight, a one-hour unbiased documentary detailing the bombing’s background, appeals to an audience ranging from people born before the war, those who grew up during the era, and veterans who fought.
+Meet your local guide upon arrival at the Xieng Khuang airport.
+Xieng Khuang is famous for stone jars, so-called “plain of jars."
+From the southwest to the northeast, where huge jars (up to 1000 kg each) of unknown origin are scattered in at least a dozen groupings.
+It is one of the most intriguing sights in Laos.
+Our first visit is to the Plain of Jars site 1.
+It is a fascinating place full of history, including the tragic “Secret War", which many of the present residents of Phonsavan will have experienced in their own lifetime.
+We will spend a few minutes visiting the MAG visitor information centre in Phonsavanh.
+The center provides an in-depth history of the intense bombing campaign, the legacy it left behind as the most densely bombed area per capita on earth, facts on the injuries and deaths UXOs continue to cause, diagrams of how cluster bombs work, and even a few diffused shells.
+Watch a one-hour unbiased documentary detailing the bombing’s background that appeals to an audience ranging from people born before the war, those who grew up during the era, and veterans who fought.

 Breakfast at the hotel, Lunch at local restaurant | Vansana Plain of Jars or similar